 Foreclosure properties can often be acquired at a reduced rate from the bank.
 You may be able to save a lot of money, but there are a lot of hurdles that you should be aware of.
-Here are some of the Pros and Cons of buying a foreclosed home or a court ordered sale.
+Here are some of the Pros and Cons of buying a foreclosed home or a court-ordered sale.
 A foreclosed home may be listed with a bank, or with a mortgage insurance company.
-Court ordered sales have some of the hurdles of a regular foreclosures plus a few extra.
+Court-ordered sales have some of the hurdles of regular foreclosures plus a few extra.

 1) AS IS WHERE IS: When purchasing a property that is under foreclosure, you will likely need to sign a Schedule A.

 Schedule A basically states that there are no guarantees that the property will be in the same condition when you take possession, as it is when you make the offer.
 If there is a flood or a natural disaster, or if someone puts holes in the walls, you are not protected.
 You also cannot negotiate for the seller of the home to fix things before you purchase the home.
 Also, if there is garbage in the home and in the yard, it is likely not going to be cleaned up.
 You will be stuck doing all the cleaning.

 2) SEEING THE PROPERTY: In some cases, you may not even be able to see the inside of the property.
 If you do, it could be uncomfortable if there are still tenants or the original owners of the property are still living on the premises.

 3) REAL PROPERTY REPORT: Banks and the Court will most likely NOT provide a Real Property Report or Letter of Compliance.
 A letter of compliance from the city will cost around $150, and a Real Property report is about a $600.
 You may be able to close on the deal with title insurance which is about half the cost.
 However, if you should decide to sell the home in the future, you will likely need to provide a Real Property Report.